TheMikeWood/Run-and-Jump/README.md

 | Double Jump | Space (Again) |
 | Slide | Left Ctrl / Down |

 *(Controls may change as development continues.)*

+added touch controls
+tap to jump and swipe down to slide

 ---